nextcloud/documentation/admin_manual/auth_ldap.rst

 Cache Time-To-Live:
-  We introduced a cache to avoid unnecessary LDAP traffic, for example lookups check wether the users exists on every page request or WebDAV interaction.
+  We introduced a cache to avoid unnecessary LDAP traffic, for example lookups check whether the users exists on every page request or WebDAV interaction.
 It is also supposed to speed up the Admin → User page or list of users to share with, once it is populated.
 Changing this setting empties the Cache.
 The time is given in seconds.